-As a lawyer representing online businesses the last 15 years, I’ve seen my share of the good, the bad and the ugly.
-There is one particular mistake I see made over and over, however, and it has nothing to do with any legal issue.
+As a lawyer representing online businesses for the last 15 years, I’ve seen my share of the good, the bad and the ugly.
+However, the biggest website mistake I see businesses is surely in the field of marketing.

-The major mistake I see has to do with marketing.
-No, I am not going to rant about how you are doing it wrong.
+No, I am not going to rant about how you are doing marketing wrong.
 Quite the opposite.
 I’m going to rant about the business owners who figure out how to do it right.

 Everything you read seems to suggest marketing online is easy.
 It isn’t.
 The web has matured, and so have the people who use it.
 There is no “right” way to market any longer.
 The best marketing technique for a particular target market may be a terrible choice for a different market.